arangodb/docs-hugo/site/content/3.12/develop/javascript-api/_index.md

     offers methods to track and kill AQL queries.

   - [**@arangodb/aql/plan-cache**](../../aql/execution-and-performance/caching-query-plans.md)
-    lets you list and clear the entries of the AQL query execution plan cache.
+    lets you list and clear the entries of the AQL execution plan cache.

   - [**@arangodb/aql/cache**](../../aql/execution-and-performance/caching-query-results.md)
     allows to control the AQL query result caching feature.